 Strategy #2: Crop Studies—Representing Variation in a Homogeneous Environment

 In some research projects, it will be important to account for horizontal variation.
 How variable is the water content across a field?
 We did an experiment in which we set out a transect across a field of bare, tilled soil.
-Using a METER EC-5 soil moisture probe connected to a Procheck meter, we sampled water content at one-meter intervals over a 58-meter distance.
+Using a METER EC-5soil moisture sensor connected to Procheckmeter, we sampled water content at one-meter intervals over a 58-meter distance.
 The individual readings are shown in Figure 1.

 Figure 1.
-You can determine how many samples are necessary to characterize a homogeneous area in about an hour using and EC-5 soil moisture sensor and a ProCheck.
+You can determine how many samples are necessary to characterize a homogeneous area in about an hour using an EC-5 soil moisture sensor and a ProCheck.

 By taking into account the major relevant sources of soil moisture variation, you can plan enough sampling locations to draw conclusions from your data.